nllz/IRTF-HRPC/draft-research.md

 Research Group Information
 ==========================
-The discussion list for the IRTF Human Rights Protocol Considerations proposed working group is located at the e-mail address <hrpc@ietf.org>.
+The discussion list for the IRTF Human Rights Protocol Considerations Research Group is located at the e-mail address <hrpc@ietf.org>.
 Information on the group and information on how to subscribe to the list is at
 <https://www.irtf.org/mailman/listinfo/hrpc>

 Archives of the list can be found at: